valmotor2/crud-users-certificates-openvp/README.md

 I wanted to have a option for people who are using openvpn client and the company using mikrotik as me to connect at server of company.

-I didn't want to particapate mysel to create certificate for each users, sing generate client .opevnp
+I didn't want to particapate mysel to create certificate for each users, sign all certificate created by each client for the file **client**.opevnp

-# steps
+**steps**

 1. install dependences: npm install
 2. node app.js